andrewjfreyer/home-codes/README.md

 ## **TL;DR**

-This is a quick containerized Flask project that consumes a JSON configuration file and serves, in response to a simple GET request, a Jinja template with that information.
+This is a quick containerized Flask project that consumes a JSON configuration file and serves, in response to a simple GET request, a Jinja template populated with information from that configuration file.
 Intended use case is to encode a URL in a QR code printed on a label attached to a home appliance.

 ## **How to Install**